AP-pInnovators/backend/readme.md

 uvicorn main:app --reload
 ```
 in your terminal (or actually you could run the file normally, I made it work)

+You will see that an SQLite database is automatically created if it doesn't already exist

 To stop the app, just press Ctrl + C while terminal is selected